Image

 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Kirksville, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-How to Appeal a Kirksville, MO DWI Administrative Hearing Decision
+Appealing the Decision of a Kirksville, MO DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Kirksville, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Kirksville, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Kirksville, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Kirksville, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Kirksville, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 Once it’s filed, the case moves to a de novo hearing, where the Kirksville, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
 And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Kirksville, MO DWI/DUI attorneys to present a stronger defense.